Deduction for monetary donations

 f. cultural protection, environmental protection, nature conservation or animal welfare.

 Companies and associations, including religious and belief-based communities, that receive the donation must have a national scope on 1 January of the year in which the donation is made.
 Under the requirement concerning national scope, the activity must extend beyond the local area.
 The activity need not cover all counties.
-The number of members and their geographic distribution will provide an indication of the organisation’s activities and distribution.
+The number of members and their geographic locations will provide an indication of the organisation’s activities and distribution.

 The requirement for national scope does not apply to foundations.
 Foundations must receive state aid in the year in which the gift is made.

-Find out more about the conditions for approval, the approval procedure and which organisations are approved.
+Read more about the conditions for approval, the approval procedure and which organisations are approved.

 For more information about the organisation's reporting obligations in relation to gifts, see "Donations to certain voluntary organisations and religious and belief-based communities".